Pain Below Belly Button: 9 Common Causes (& How to Treat)

 Symptoms of this condition include pain below the belly button, fever, pain during sex, painful urination and discharge.

-What to do: Patients are recommended to follow-up with their doctor for evaluation to confirm pelvic inflammatory disease and identify the bacteria causing inflammation.
+How to treat: Patients are recommended to follow-up with their doctor for evaluation to confirm pelvic inflammatory disease and identify the bacteria causing inflammation.
 Once identified, the doctor can prescribe the appropriate antibiotics, which can be taken orally or administered through an IM injections.

 6. Constipation